hinkley a month ago

 It may not have been clear from the post, but this fast allocation strategy is actually implemented in the byte code interpreter.
 You will get a speedup without using any JIT compiler.
 We've already ported this fast-path to YJIT and are in the midst of implementing it in ZJIT.

-• ysavir 11 hours ago
+• ysavir a month ago

 Thanks for all the work you all are putting into Ruby!
 The improvements in the past few years have been incredible and I'm excited to see the continuous efforts in this area.

-• strzibny 11 hours ago
+• strzibny a month ago

 Awesome, thanks for all the good work on Ruby!

-• ksec 15 hours ago
+• ksec a month ago

 >For this reason, we will continue maintaining YJIT for now and Ruby 3.5 will ship with both YJIT and ZJIT.
 In parallel, we will improve ZJIT until it is on par (features and performance) with YJIT.